 In 2009, changes in Portuguese retirement tax laws made it even easier and more attractive for expats to retire in the country, especially for EU citizens.
 If you are planning to retire in Portugal in 2021, there are important aspects you must consider such as the retirement residency law, healthcare, tax information and visas.
 For all the information, check out our guide on retiring in Portugal for expats.

 What will happen to pensioners in Portugal after Brexit?

 Brexit is now a reality and one of the biggest questions asked by British citizens who have retired overseas or who are planning to do so is what the consequences of Brexit will be.

 First and foremost, the UK government has stated that it will continue to pay a State Pension to those eligible in the European Union after Brexit and that despite Brexit, things shouldn’t change too dramatically for expats living abroad in the EU.
-If you are resident in Portugal at the end of the transition period (which ends on 31st December 2020), you will be covered by what is known as the Withdrawal Agreement, and your rights will be protected for as long as you remain resident in Portugal.
+If you were resident in Portugal at the end of the transition period (which ended on 31st December 2020), you will be covered by what is known as the Withdrawal Agreement, and your rights will be protected for as long as you remain resident in Portugal.
 Therefore, the main advice for UK pensioners living in Portugal is to legally become a resident as soon as possible.
 Find out more about what Brexit means for expats living in Portugal.